Guinea: Human rights

 Homosexuality is illegal in Guinea.
-The prime minister declared in 2010 that he does not consider sexual orientation a legitimate human right.
+The prime minister declared, in 2010, that he does not consider sexual orientation a legitimate human right.

 Guinea has one of the world's highest rates of female genital mutilation (FGM, sometimes referred to as 'female circumcision') according to Anastasia Gage, an associate professor at Tulane University, and Ronan van Rossem, an associate professor at Ghent University.
 Female genital mutilation in Guinea had been performed on more than 98% of women as of 2009.
 In Guinea "almost all cultures, religions, and ethnicities" practice female genital mutilation.
 The 2005 Demographic and Health Survey reported that 96% of women have gone through the operation.

 Economy

+As of the most recent survey in 2018, 66.2% of the population is affected by multidimensional poverty and an additional 16.4% vulnerable to it.

 Agriculture

 The agriculture sector at some point employed approximately 75% of the country.
 The rice is cultivated in the flooded zones between streams and rivers.
 The local production of rice is not sufficient to feed the country, so rice is imported from Asia.
-The sector cultivates coffee beans, pineapples, peaches, nectarines, mangoes, oranges, bananas, potatoes, tomatoes, cucumbers, pepper, and other types of produce.
 Guinea is one of the emerging regional producers of apples and pears.
 There are plantations of grapes, pomegranates, and more recent years have seen the development of strawberry plantations, based on the vertical hydroponic system.

 Natural resources

 Guinea has 25% or more of the world's known bauxite reserves.
 It has diamonds, gold, and other metals.
+The gold production of Guinea in 2015 is 17 metric tonnes.
 Bauxite and alumina are the most major exports.
-Other industries include processing plants for beer, juices, soft drinks and tobacco.
-Agriculture employs 75% of the nation's labour force.
-Under French rule, and at the beginning of independence, Guinea was an exporter of bananas, pineapples, coffee, peanuts, and palm oil.
-Soil, water, and climatic conditions provide opportunities for irrigated farming and agro industry.